Nikon Z9 Camera Review

 Coupled with the new, fast image sensor is the updated EXPEED7 image processor.
 Again, Nikon is being ridiculously mute about details.
 The most they've said is that it has 10x faster processing as previous generations.
 Okay.
 What's that mean?
 What was the processing power of the previous generation?
 (1/10th, apparently ;~).

-EXPEED has always been built around what today is the Socionext SoC (system on a chip), which is the direct descendent of the original Fujitsu Milbeaut chip Nikon used.
+EXPEED has always been built around what today is the Socionext SoC (system on a chip), which is the direct descendent of the Fujitsu Milbeaut chip Nikon originally used.
 These chips are centered around ARM cores, much like your smartphone, with additional functionality powered by a built-in GPU and video CODEC, plus additional circuitry the company the chip is produced for can provide.
 Indeed, we know that inside the EXPEED7 that there's at least one additional new engine, licensed from intoPIX, which provides much of the high-end video and High Efficiency NEF capabilities.
 (We don't know how much additional integration has been done, or how small the EXPEED7 process size has dropped to.
 Socionext now offers as small as 6/7nm process size, putting it the Qualcomm SnapDragon range.
 My guess based upon discussion with those using variations of the chip, however, is that EXPEED is using the 12/16nm process that Socionext offers, and certainly no larger than 28nm due to the functions I know live in the EXPEED chip.)

 All this speed and dual pipelines enables one of the key physical characteristics of the Z9: close to real-time, blackout-free viewfinder with no mechanical shutter needed.
 That's right, the Z9 doesn't have a mechanical shutter.
 Instead, you have electronic shutter speeds from 15 minutes to 1/32,000 second.
 Yes, you read those numbers correctly.
-Flash sync is 1/200, however.
+Flash sync speed is only 1/200, however.

 However, note one thing about losing the mechanical shutter: artifacts can be caused by the loss of the physical shutter.
 A mechanical shutter sits in front of the focus plane, an electronic shutter is at the focus plane.
 This has a small, typically unlikely, but still possible, result where items moving/changing near the frequency of the shutter appear differently.
 For instance, you can see small lines appearing at shutter speeds higher than 1/8000 with an SB-5000 firing in FP Auto mode (now restricted in recent firmware ;~).
 Those wouldn't appear with a mechanical shutter (if it could do faster than 1/8000 second ;~) because of the edge of the mechanical shutter sitting so far forward of the image plane and creating a small blur because of that.
 But the edge will appear on the electronics shutter of a Z9 as a thin line where the flash and the electronic shutter aren't 100% synchronized.
 Some third party flash units also exhibit this problem at various aperture/shutter speed settings.
 The Z9 is actually more accurately rendering what is happening in front of the camera, but you'll think it is an artifact ;~).

-This is not a big deal, so don't read too much into it.
+The rolling shutter is not a big deal, so don't read too much into it.
 There are still some limits to the electronic shutter, but in practical use cases, you likely will never encounter them.

 I've long argued about Nikon's anemic marketing.
 I guess I have to be careful about what I wish for, because I've managed to in the preceding paragraphs provide arguably more technical detail than Nikon has.
 The Z9's launch was all about marketing, marketing, marketing, and the messages were simplified to "Best.
 Fast.
 First."
 Nikon marketing put very little meat on those bones, using adjectives and emotions more than facts and details.